Impact Grants to Humanize the Way We Care

 C. Additional Information

 2. Letter of Approval of the project from supervisor.
 Please address if there is an existing budget number that funds can be transferred to, or if a new budget number will be needed.
+If there is any in-kind support, please describe this as it will be viewed favorably in the review process.

-Deadline: June 15, 2025
+Deadline: June 30, 2026

 How to submit application: Use the above outline to structure the application.
 Submit all materials as a single PDF to HumanizeMedicine@jh.edu .